rawiriblundell/linux_speedrun/README.md

 The first step is to assemble some rudimentary shell based tools to assist with editing files, without writing a full blown editor.
 We will need at least the following:

+* `cled` - an extremely simple entry-only editor, editing is handled by other tools
 * `addln` - add a line to a file
 * `addbang` - create a new file with a shebang
 * `ls` - list files